zanda8893/PAM-Remote-Authorisation/README.md

 ### Bot setup

-Currently, the bot sends messages to a channel called "approval".
-Users to authorise commands must have the role "approvers".
-<br/>You must create this channel and role.

 Place your discord token in the config
+Also set a channel and role.
+You must create this channel and role.

 `/etc/remote_auth.conf:`
 ```
 # Discord
 DISCORD_TOKEN=[Token Here]
+CHANNEL=approval
+APPROVERS_ROLE=approvers
 ```
 Enable the PAM (sudo)